DeathByThermodynamics/HOI4-Map-Editor/README.md

 - `history`, for building and state data

 The code will create a `provinces` folder in the mod installation folder, but otherwise will not touch the input folder!

+Important: `common` (and especially country ids) are needed for the application to function properly - if there are no tags, you won't be able to set the owner of a state.

 If the starter window does not move past `Initializing Map Load` after ~10 seconds, you may have the wrong folder chosen.
 As reference, the loader completes loading the vanilla map after ~2-3 minutes - this will be optimized in future builds.